What is a Poison Test?

 Poison Test Plan:

 A poison test plan is a month-wise testing plan for inspectors.
-The testing frequency should be a monthly base.
+The testing frequency should be on a monthly basis.
 The poison test frequency should be in decreasing order.
-When an inspector joins a company, frequency should be weekly for the first 3 months then reduced to monthly.
-If an inspector is fully skilled then it can be quarterly based.
+When an inspector joins a company, frequency should be weekly for the first 3 months, then reduced to monthly.
+If an inspector is fully skilled, then it can be quarterly.

 Poison Test Format: